ThePrimeagen/dev-prod-2/lessons/02-your-env/B-ansible.md

 * there is tons of online documentation
 * its used more than just managing dotfiles
 * ansible vault allows for plain storage of ssh keys!  which is really cool
+* you can also store a bunch of other cool stuff with ansible vault (think auth passcodes)

 ## Cons
 * it can be terribly slow